Rangfarl/Hive-demo/README.md

 •Framework for multi client support.

 # Usage
-•For the demo, you must add the PID of the runelite client to line # in.
+•Get the pid of the runelite client, and enter when asked.
 •Client must be in fixed mode.
-•Name not included in runelite tile.
 •Xp drops changed to cyan and set on fastest.

 # Scripts